 The information described below shall be made available for each vehicle in a search:

-— The PEMS family ID to which that vehicle belongs, in accordance with the Transparency List 2 of [Appendix 5 of Annex 4 to UN Regulation No. 83];
+— The PEMS family ID to which that vehicle belongs, in accordance with the Transparency List 2 of Appendix 5 of Annex 4 to UN Regulation No. 83;

 — If applicable, the Declared Maximum RDE Values in accordance with this UN Regulation.